 1. Everyone is talking about the new law on Czech citizenship for Russians.
 What happened?

-Right now, the Czech Parliament is debating an amendment that effectively blocks Russians from obtaining Czech citizenship – both new and existing applications.
+On February 10, 2025, a new amendment came into action that effectively blocks Russians from obtaining Czech citizenship – both new and existing applications.

-The amendment is hidden within a bill on aid for Ukrainian refugees and presented as a requirement to renounce Russian citizenship.
+The amendment was hidden within a bill on aid for Ukrainian refugees and presented as a requirement to renounce Russian citizenship.

-The rush to pass the primary law on refugees allows this amendment to be pushed through without proper discussion, even though it should be debated as a separate subject.
+The rush to pass the primary law on refugees allowed this amendment to be pushed through without proper discussion, even though it should have been debated as a separate subject.

-The new law’s wording is vague and open to interpretation, and even the politicians we’ve spoken to don’t fully understand its implications.
+The new law’s wording is vague and open to interpretation, and even the politicians we’ve spoken to didn’t fully understand its implications.

 2. Many countries don’t allow dual citizenship.
 How is that relevant to a full block?